dgroomes/mongodb-playground/README.md

     is to do it in the JSON before importing it via `mongoimport`.
 Another option is to run an update query right before doing any other queries to update documents where "lastModified" is unset.
   * DONE Keep track of "last loaded time"
+* Split into standalone sub-projects.
+This will free us up for later to increase the cohesion of the sub-projects.
+* Make monolithic zips-average query instead of using the intermediate collections.
+This is a more approachable, minimal example

 ## Referenced materials